francoise-rosen/PathTest/README.md

 ## Problem:
 Test if path (edge) exists in a given graph.
 Nodes are locations and edges are paths that connect those locations.

-`Location argument constrains`: only alpha characters and white spaces allowed, case insensitive.
+`Location argument constraints`: only alpha characters and white spaces allowed, case insensitive.
+No empty strings allowed.
+The length of the argument must be in range [1, 163].

 `Test fixture`: locations and paths for the test data are presented as an undirected graph that contains 2 disconnected subgraphs.